luxonis/depthai-hardware/DM1090FFC_DepthAI_USB3/README.md

 **This project should be used for new projects and as reference for FFC  device kit and replaces both BW1098FFC and DM1098FFC designs.**

 # Overview
-This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM.
+This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) OAK-SOM DepthAI SoM.
 The DM1090FFC baseboard has three FFC interfaces which allow for two 2-lane MIPI camera modules i.e. [DM0250TG](https://github.com/luxonis/depthai-hardware/tree/master/DM0250TG_DepthAI_Mono_Camera/R1M1E1) (stereo pair) and one [DM0249](https://github.com/luxonis/depthai-hardware/tree/master/DM0249_DepthAI_RGB_Camera/R1M1E1) RGB camera module.
 Besides that there is also a chance to connect three 2-lane MIPI camera modules i.e. [DM0250TG](https://github.com/luxonis/depthai-hardware/tree/master/DM0250TG_DepthAI_Mono_Camera/R1M1E1) if [DM0249](https://github.com/luxonis/depthai-hardware/tree/master/DM0249_DepthAI_RGB_Camera/R1M1E1) RGB camera module is not required.

 The 1090FFC is our updated version from the common issues customers have had with BW1098FFC.
 (We will keep selling the 1098FFC, for folks who have that connector type.)
 Improvements/changes: